agankin/Bee-Hive/README.md

 }
 ```

-It prints in the terminal:
+It prints something like this:

 ```cs
 // ***************** CONSOLE *******************